JellalYu/Customize-facial-recognition-system-with-AWS-Rekognition/README.md

-2. Paste the following code to build an S3 bucket in N.Virginia region.
-Note that the bucket name here is unique.
+2. Type the following script to build an S3 bucket in N.Virginia region.
+> Note that the bucket name here is unique.
 ```
 aws s3 mb s3://<your-own-bucket> --region us-east-1
 ```